 Senate Republicans Often Enjoyed Laughs at Trump's Expense

-Category: News & PoliticsVia: tig • one week ago • 109 comments
+Category: News & PoliticsVia: tig • 3 months ago • 109 comments

 By: Isaac Schorr (Mediaite)

 It is not surprising that the Senators understand that Trump is a narcissistic braggadocio buffoon who has none of the qualities one should want in a PotUS.
 What has been a surprise is that they, and the GOP in general, has cast integrity aside in support of what they believe is political expediency.

 A preview of McKay Coppins' new book about Senator Mitt Romney (R-UT) in The Atlantic revealed that Senate Republicans often shared private laughs at the expense of former President Donald Trump during his time in the White House.

 According to Coppins, "Romney's most surprising discovery upon entering the Senate was that his disgust with Trump was not unique among his Republican colleagues."
 Coppins continued: